LorenzSeufert/CeangalMessenger---Documentation/Software_Requirements_Specification.md

 ### 1.1 Purpose

+This Software Requirements Specification (SRS) describes all specifications for the application "Ceangal-Messenger".
 The project is an alternative to Discord and Teamspeak with self deployable servers, it should prevent your data to be stored by other companys.

 ### 1.2 Scope

-Ceangal Messenger should be able to have a text channel, which the user can create, as well as private messaging.
-The servers should be deployable by the user and all data should be stored there.
-Each user should be able to create a profile with which he can log in and customize his profile.
-The users should also be able to add friends to their profile and be able to adjust their privacy.
-These profiles should be also deployable.
-Later on there should also be a voice channel.
+The project is going to be realized as a Desktop Application.

 ### 1.3 Definitions, Acronyms and Abbreviations